-If your Rhode Island small business does not need a BOP’s property coverage, a general liability (GL) policy can be obtained as a separate policy.
+If your Rhode Island small business does not need a BOP’s property coverage, a general liability insurance (GL) policy can be obtained as a separate policy.
 If your business leases a space, the property contract likely requires General Liability Insurance.
 GL helps ease the financial burden of customer injury and typically covers third-party property damage risks like fire, libel and slander lawsuits, and other risks.

 Professional Liability Insurance.

-If your Rhode Island small business work includes providing expertise like financial advice, architecture, design, and technical services, errors and omissions (E&O) Professional Liability insurance is recommended.
+If your Rhode Island small business work includes providing expertise like financial advice, architecture, design, and technical services, then errors and omissions (E&O) Professional Liability insurance is recommended.
 E&O covers most work mistakes and errors, missed deadlines, incomplete work, and negligence lawsuits.

 Cyber Liability Insurance.

 Cybercrime is an ongoing threat to Rhode Island small businesses.
 Cyber Liability coverage is recommended for most small businesses in Rhode Island to help manage the fallout from a cyberattack like a data breach, including help paying for customer notification and fraud monitoring costs and associated legal fees.
 Cyber insurance helps businesses recover from ransomware and other common cyberattacks.

 Our Small Business Insurance Company Is Here to Help

 - QDoes B2Z offer small business coverage in Rhode Island?